Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 The current release has been produced, assembled, tested and bullet proofed in sweat and blood.
 The board is compatible with any regular camera rom (Game Boy Camera, Pocket Camera, Hello Kitty, Zelda special edition and [Debagame tester](https://tcrf.net/Proto:Game_Boy_Camera)) and homebrews like [Photo!](https://github.com/untoxa/gb-photo) or [2bit PXLR Studio](https://github.com/HerrZatacke/2bit-pxlr-studio).
 It is recommended to flash this board with a [GBxCart](https://www.gbxcart.com/) and [FlashGBX](https://github.com/lesserkuma/FlashGBX) as support is guaranteed.
 FlashGBX automatically recognizes it without doing anything.
 Other flashing devices (GB Operator, Cyclones and other Chinese oddities) were not tested, try them by yourself.

 ## Why this fork ?
 Isn't the main branch enough ?
-The main branch has been published in a rush during the summer 2023.
-The author kindly sent me soon after some prototype boards for feedback (requiring many components I did not have in stock) at about the same time I started a very heavy working year.
-10 months passed before I found time to dive seriously into the project again and order everything.
-Meanwhile, I lost any way to contact the author.
+The main branch has been published with a very short readme during the summer 2023.
+The author kindly sent me soon after some prototype boards (quite different from the current design) for feedback at about the same time I started a very heavy working year.
+10 months passed before I found time to dive seriously into the project again.
+Meanwhile, I lost any way to contact the author after leaving all social media.

 But I still owed 2BitWizard a feedback.
 I had a debt.

 To my big surprise, the main branch stayed nearly inactive after the initial commit.
-By curiosity, I've decided to start the mod from zero, putting my short prototype boards aside.
-I wanted to see if I was able to make the project with only informations, gerbers and schematics provided in the main repository.
+Out of curiosity, I've decided to start the mod from zero, putting my prototype boards aside.
+I wanted to confirm that it was possible to make the project with only informations, gerbers and schematics provided in the main repository.
 It required some educated guesses on my side.
 I needed external help (see the acknowledgements).
 I had to modify important things.
 This is why I've decided to make this fork to fill the gaps and fix the project.
-A way of paying my debt.
+A way to pay my debt.

 ## What have been changed compared to the main branch ?
 - Inconsistencies between BOM and schematic have been fixed;